splunk/public-o11y-docs/metrics-and-metadata/metrics.rst

 #.
 MTS2: Gauge metric ``cpu.utilization``, dimension ``"source_host": "host1"``
 #.
 MTS3: Gauge metric ``cpu.utilization``, dimension ``"hostname": "host2"``

 MTS 2 has the same host value as MTS 1, but not the same dimension key.
 MTS 3 has the same host name as MTS 1, but not the same host name value.

+Splunk Observability Cloud retains inactive MTS for 13 months.

 Use unique dimensions to create independent MTS
 ----------------------------------------------------